 Vermilion Bay Lodges and Resorts

 Plan your next Canada vacation rental in Vermilion Bay, Canada, which is located on the shores of beautiful Eagle Lake.
 Eagle Lake is home to walleye, northern pike, trophy musky, smallmouth bass, lake trout and whitefish.
 Eagle Lake is quite large - its 90 miles long and covers over 65,000 acres.
 The lake has over 490 islands with many channels, bays, weed beds and drop-offs to explore during your Canadian fishing trip.
 The average depth of Eagle Lake is 22 feet with a maximum depth of 110 feet.
 There are both housekeeping cabins and American Plan Lodges on Eagle Lake.
-Some lodges offer bus trip packages.
-You hop aboard a bus in the US Midwest and they bring you up north so you don't have to drive.
 The lodges on Eagle Lake are generally accessed from Vermilion Bay (Highway 17) or Eagle River (Highway 594).
 If you're planning a family vacation, many of the resorts in the Vermilion Bay area cater to families.

 There are also many other great fishing lakes around Vermilion Bay.
 If you take Highway 647 north from Bobby's Corner in Vermilion Bay, you'll come to the Indian Lake Chain.
 This includes Augite, Alexandra, Edward, Whitney, Forest, Bladder, Cobble, Boulder, Little Boulder and Moose Lakes.
 You can fish for walleye and musky on all these lakes and for smallmouth bass and lake trout on many of them.
 The Indian Lake Chain is a unique body of water; it's a system of small lakes and channels, approximately 18 miles in total length.